shaiof/CoreMTA/README.md

 And My Partner Tails -<br>
 Name: Tails<br>
 Description:<br>
 Professional scripter with a partner named Loki.
-The two of them became legendary for creating the G&T Cinema.
+The two of them became legendary for creating the Cinema Experience.